Long-term orbital and rotational motions of Ceres and Vesta: Precession constants and initial conditions

 \subsubsection{Polar moment of inertia}

-The polar moment of inertia can be estimated from a model of internal structure. \cite{park2016} proposed a set of internal models with two layers by numerically integrating the Clairaut's equations of hydrostatic equilibrium.
-The mantle of density $2460-2900\,\kgm$ has a composition similar to the ones of different types of chondrites and the outer shell of density $1680-1950\,\kgm$ is a blend of volatiles, silicates and salts. \cite{ermakov2017b} used the gravity field and the shape obtained by the Dawn space mission and took into account the effect of the isostasy to constrain the internal structure of Ceres.
-Their favoured model has a crust of density $1287^{-87}_{+70}\,\kgm$ and of thickness $41.0^{-4.7}_{+3.2}\,\km$ and a mantle of density $2434^{-8}_{+5}\,\kgm$ and of radius $428.7^{+4.7}_{-3.2}\,\km$.
+The polar moment of inertia can be estimated from a model of internal structure. \cite{park2016} proposed a set of internal models with two layers by numerically integrating Clairaut's equations of hydrostatic equilibrium.
+The mantle of density $2460-2900\,\kgm$ has a composition similar to those of different types of chondrites and the outer shell of density $1680-1950\,\kgm$ is a blend of volatiles, silicates, and salts. \cite{ermakov2017b} used the gravity field and the shape obtained by the Dawn space mission and took into account the effect of the isostasy to constrain the internal structure of Ceres.
+Their favored model has a crust density of $1287^{-87}_{+70}\,\kgm$, a crust thickness of $41.0^{-4.7}_{+3.2}\,\km$, a mantle density of $2434^{-8}_{+5}\,\kgm$, and a mantle radius of $428.7^{+4.7}_{-3.2}\,\km$.

-In figure \ref{fig:interceres}, the purple curve represents the numerical solutions of the Clairaut's equations, which allow to reproduce the observed gravitationnal flatenning $J_2$ \citep{park2016}.
-In figure \ref{fig:interceres}, the normalized mean moment of inertia $\I$ is computed by assuming a spherical shape as in Eq.
+In figure \ref{fig:interceres} the purple curve represents the numerical solutions of Clairaut's equations which reproduce the observed gravitational flattening $J_2$ \citep{park2016}.
+In figure \ref{fig:interceres} the normalized mean moment of inertia $\I$ is computed by assuming a spherical shape, as in Eq.
 (1) of \cite{rambaux2011}.
 For a mantle density of $2460-2900\,\kgm$, we have $\I=0.375$.
 The normalized polar moment of inertia $\C$ can be deduced by

-With Eq. (\ref{eq:J2ceres}) and $\I=0.375$, we found $\C=0.393$\footnote{If we take into account the non-spherical shape of Ceres to compute the normalized mean moment of inertia, the normalized polar moment of inertia becomes $\C=0.395$.}.
+With Eq. (\ref{eq:J2ceres}) and $\I=0.375$, we found $\C=0.393$\footnote{If we take into account the nonspherical shape of Ceres to compute the normalized mean moment of inertia, the normalized polar moment of inertia becomes $\C=0.395$.}.

-The gravitationnal flatenning possesses a non-hydrostatic component $J_{2}^{nh}$, which causes an uncertainty on $\C$. \cite{park2016} estimated $J_{2}^{nh}$ with
+The gravitational flattening possesses a nonhydrostatic component $J_{2}^{nh}$, which causes an uncertainty on $\C$. \cite{park2016} estimated $J_{2}^{nh}$ with

-for the normalized spherical harmonic gravity coefficients of second degree and second order $\C_{22}$ and $\overline{S}_{22}$ and $\overline{J}_2$ the normalized value of $J_2$.
-By derivating the Radau-Darwin relation \citep[e.g.][]{rambaux2015,ermakov2017b}, we obtain the uncertainty $\Delta \I$ on $\I$
+for the normalized spherical harmonic gravity coefficients of second degree and second-order $\C_{22}$ and $\overline{S}_{22}$ and $\overline{J}_2$ the normalized value of $J_2$.
+By deriving the Radau-Darwin relation \citep[e.g.,][]{rambaux2015,ermakov2017b}, we obtain the uncertainty $\Delta \I$ on $\I$